 The International Monetary Fund (IMF) had initially projected zero GDP growth for 2020.
 After the pandemic hit, it revised its estimate to project that GDP would shrink by up to six percent.
 GDP ended up shrinking by just five percent in 2020, in part due to some growth in the last quarter of the year.

 Unemployment rose to 12.2 percent in 2020 compared to 10.7 percent in 2019.
 More than one million people – in a labor force of 27 million – lost their jobs in 2020.
-As of fall 2020, only one in four Iranian adults were employed.
 The unemployment rate did not reflect that figure because many people reportedly stopped looking for work.
 Many of the people who lost their jobs were also employed in the informal sector, so their situation was also not necessarily reflected in the unemployment rate.

 Working women were hit particularly hard.
 Three in four jobs that were lost between fall 2019 and fall 2020 were held by women.